bryanmylee/godot-play-game-services/README.md

 ### Google

-Google provides lots of documentation for integrating with Google Play Game Services, creating an app, etc.
+Google provides lots of documentation for integrating with Google Play Games Services, creating an app, etc.

-The main page for Game Services is [this one](https://developers.google.com/games/services).
+The main page for Games Services is [this one](https://developers.google.com/games/services).
 There you can find the [Guides](https://developers.google.com/games/services/common/concepts/achievements) section and the [Reference](https://developers.google.com/games/services/reference) section, which contains the technical documentation of their API.

-When it comes to Google Play Console, the main page is [here](https://developer.android.com/distribute/console), but the Google Play Game Services documentation also provides a good setup guide [here](https://developers.google.com/games/services/console/enabling).
+When it comes to Google Play Console, the main page is [here](https://developer.android.com/distribute/console), but the Google Play Games Services documentation also provides a good setup guide [here](https://developers.google.com/games/services/console/enabling).

 ## Troubleshooting